NCAR/ParallelIO/README.md

 netCDF-like functions to read and write data, and PIO uses the IO processors to perform all necessary IO.

+## Intercomm Mode

+In Intercomm mode, PIO allows the user to designate some subset of processors to do all I/O. The I/O processors also participate in computational work.

+![I/O on Many Processors with Async Mode](./doc/images/I_O_on_many_async_small.png)

+## Async Mode

 PIO also supports the creation of multiple computation components, each containing many processors, and one shared set of IO processors.
 The computational components can perform write operation